Organize Your Desk & Cord Management

 This is a DIY that I absolutely love.
 Nothing makes me feel better than repurposing things that I love and making something new and useful out of them.
-You may remember these pieces from my original week 1 post, which were items already in this space.
+You may remember these two pieces from my original week 1 post.
+These were both already located in this space.

 The Check List:

 Week 1- Introduction & Inspiration Board Week 2- Place all orders for Custom furniture and online pieces Week 3- DIY open wall shelves, stain & install